facn2/research/week-2/test-coverage.md

 ##What is test coverage?
 * **Code coverage** is a measurement of how many lines/blocks/arcs of your code are executed while the automated tests are running.

 * In other words, in case of a program with _high degree code coverage,_ we can say that most of the codes written are being tested/called by our tests.
-On the other hand, we can say that a progam with _low code degree coverage_contains lines of code that can be removed or might require additional testings.
+On the other hand, we can say that a program with _low code coverage_ contains lines of code that can be removed or might require additional testings.

 * A program with _high code coverage,_ measured as a percentage, has had more of its source code executed during testing which suggests it has a lower chance of containing undetected software bugs compared to a program with low code coverage.